Advent of Cyber 2022

 Day 20 Firmware

 This time around we’ll do reverse engineering on firmware.
-When reversing the firmware, use the password Santa1010
+When reversing the firmware, use the password Santa1010 if prompted for a sudo password.

 lscd binbinwalk -E -N firmwarev2.2-encrypted.gpgcd ..lscd bin-unsigned/extract-firmware.sh firmwarev1.0-unsigned `Santa1010`grep -ir paraphrasecat fmk/rootfs/gpg/secret.txt `Santa@2022`gpg --import fmk/rootfs/gpg/private.key `Santa@2022`gpg --import fmk/rootfs/gpg/public.keygpg --list-secret-keyscd ..cd bingpg firmwarev2.2-encrypted.gpgextract-firmware.sh firmwarev2.2-encryptedcat ~/bin/fmk/rootfs/flag.txt `THM{WE_GOT_THE_FIRMWARE_CODE}`